 Menu Close

-Your fair hearing is not as formal as a hearing in a court.
-But, it is more formal than an informal meeting or a mediation.
+Your hearing is not as formal as a hearing in a court, but it is more formal than an informal meeting or a mediation.

 The hearing is recorded for audio (sound) and not video.
 The audio recording keeps what everyone says.[1]§ 4712(k).
-A hearing officer from the Office of Administrative Hearings (OAH) is in charge of the hearing.
-The ALJ listens to the witnesses who give answers to questions from you and the regional center.
+An Administrative Law Judge (ALJ) or Hearing Officer from the Office of Administrative Hearings (OAH) is in charge of the hearing.
+The ALJ gathers information, reviews documents, and listens to the witnesses who give answers to questions from you and the regional center.
 Witnesses swear that they are testifying honestly, which is called being, “under oath”.

-At a fair hearing, you have the right to:
+At a hearing, you have the right to:

 • Show the written and spoken evidence.